python-sprints/python-sprints.github.io/_posts/2019-03-06-ds-from-scratch.md

 ---
 category: "london"
-title: "Data science project from scratch (gender minorities)"
+title: "!!!
+CANCELLED !!!
+Data science project from scratch (gender minorities)"
 level: "All"
 time: "18:00"
 rsvp_link: https://www.meetup.com/Python-Sprints/events/259061495/
 project:
-sponsor: oakam
+sponsor:
 ---

+**This event has been cancelled, for reasons out of our control.
+Sorry for the inconvenience.**

 This sprint will have a new format, in which instead of working on an existing open source project, we will create a new one from zero.
 This should make it easier to understand all the different